NereidaRondon/NereidaRondon/README.md

   </a>
 </p>

-<p><strong>React, React-Router, Vite, JSX, CSS</strong></p>
+<p><strong>React, React-Router, Vite, JSX, CSS, deployed on Netlify</strong></p>

  <details align="left">
    <summary><strong>About Project</strong></summary>
       <p>This is a fully functional demo application created with React.
 Using vite and react-router, this simple navbar template can be used for the basis of any single page application.</p>
  </details>
 </div>
 </td>